 The conversation led me to the question: Why does the U.S. government treat its expats so badly?

 The U.S. is one of only two countries in the world that taxes its citizens on income earned overseas.
 Whereas the other one, tiny Eritrea in east Africa, charges a flat 2% fee on income earned abroad, the U.S. applies the same rate as for U.S. residents, up to 40%.

 Yes, I know there are ways around the requirement, but the paperwork makes it impractical for most foreign residents.

 Instead of filing a report that we are doing and fine (thank you), we are required to report on how much money we have in our overseas bank accounts, even if it is only $10,000, and our overseas bank is required by the U.S. government, in some cases, to report on us to the U.S. IRS.

-What really bothers me is the attitude in the U.S. that we are somehow traitors to our country for leaving, and people who should be regarded with suspicion.
-This is reflected in recently proposed legislation to strip us of our voting rights, put us on special overseas persons lists, and require us to provide a detailed explanation of why we choose to live in another country.
-There was even a proposal in 2014 to take away our citizenship.
-Although these proposals are unlikely to become law any time soon, they enjoy broad minority support in the U.S. Congress from politicians as diverse as Ted Cruz and Chuck Schumer.
+What really bothers me is the attitude in the U.S. that we are somehow traitors to our country for leaving, and people who should be regarded with high suspicion.
+This was reflected four years ago when two congressmen proposed legislation to strip us of our voting rights, put us on special overseas persons lists, and require us to provide a detailed explanation of why we choose to live in another country.
+In 2019, there was even a proposal to take away our full citizenship, putting us instead in a “conditional citizen” category.
+Although such proposals are unlikely to become law any time soon, they enjoy minority support in the U.S. Congress from politicians as diverse as Ted Cruz and Chuck Schumer.

 In my opinion, it’s the grassroots ignorance of most U.S. citizens about the rest of the world.
-This ignorance, which turns quickly to suspicion, is reflected by the country’s politicians, many of whom know better but have to engage in a certain amount of demagoguery to get elected.
+This ignorance, which turns quickly to suspicion, is reflected by the country’s politicians, many of whom know better but have to engage in demagoguery to get elected.